mjimenezj/Portfolio/Projects/Project_1/README.md

 **FEATURE TRANSFORMATION**

-After outliers were detected, some variables were transfored by one of the following methods:
+After outliers were detected, some variables were transformed by one of the following methods:
 - Logarithmic transformation
 - Root square
 - Binning
 - Winsorization

-This is a comparison before vs after data transformation.
-The threshold are the vertival red lines (Z-score = +-3):
+This is a comparison of before vs after data transformation.
+The thresholds are the vertical red lines (Z-score = +-3):

 <p align="center"> <img src="Images/outliers.png" alt="Imagen"/> </p>

 > The data transformation have drastically reduced the number of outliers present in the data.

+You can view the full code with more details and comments here:📙[Project 1 - Jupyter Notebook](https://github.com/mjimenezj/Portfolio/blob/main/Projects/Project_1/Project_1.ipynb)

 ## 3. Splitting the Dataset <a id="splitting"></a>